Robert Zarinsky: Calandriello murder

 Rosemary Calandriello was a 17-year-old girl from Atlantic Highlands, New Jersey, who disappeared on August 25, 1969.
 Her body was never found, but Zarinsky was convicted in 1975 of murdering her.
 He was sentenced to life imprisonment for this crime, upheld on appeal.
 He was the first person in New Jersey ever to be convicted of murder without the victim's body having been found, a conviction upheld on appeal.
 In 1988, Zarinsky claimed that he had accidentally killed Calandriello and buried her body in northwest New Jersey.
 He later claimed that he had thrown her body into the Atlantic Ocean.

 Bernoskie murder

-In 2001, Zarinsky was tried and acquitted of the November 28, 1958, murder of Rahway police officer Charles Bernoskie.
+In 2001, Zarinsky was tried and acquitted of the November 28, 1958, murder of Rahway police officer Charles Bernoskie, 31.
 Bernoskie happened to come upon a burglary in progress at the Miller Pontiac car dealership in Rahway.
 He was then shot and killed by one of the burglars, either Zarinsky or his cousin Theodore Schiffer.
 Although Bernoskie shot both suspects, they were able to elude capture.
 No one was charged with the murder until 1999.

 Schiffer left a fingerprint at the scene of the Miller Pontiac burglary, but it was not until 1999 that the fingerprint was matched to him.
 He had never been fingerprinted and therefore there was no record of his fingerprints.
 Schiffer pleaded guilty to burglary and served three years in prison.

 Schiffer was implicated as an accomplice in the burglary and murder, in testimony from Zarinsky's sister, Judith Sapsa, who was under investigation for embezzling $121,500 from a mutual fund account owned by Zarinsky.
 Sapsa testified at the Bernoskie murder trial that she had assisted her mother with removing bullets from Zarinsky and Schiffer on the night of the Bernoskie murder.
 Sapsa also testified that Zarinsky stated to her that "Teddy and I shot a cop."
 Despite the testimony of Schiffer and Sapsa, their credibility and motives were questioned, and Zarinsky was acquitted of the Bernoskie murder.

-When Zarinsky was indicted in 2000 for the murder, Bette Bernoskie, the widow of Officer Charles Bernoskie, filed a wrongful-death suit against Zarinsky in civil court.
-In August 2003, a jury found Zarinsky responsible for the death and awarded Bette Bernoskie $9,500,000 plus interest.
-In 2004, $154,000 was seized from Zarinsky's assets, and Bette Bernoskie divided this award among her legal representatives and her six children.
+When Zarinsky was indicted in 2000 for the murder, Elizabeth Bernoskie, Bernoskie's widow, filed a wrongful-death suit against Zarinsky in civil court.
+In August 2003, a jury found Zarinsky responsible for the death and awarded Bernoskie $9,500,000 plus interest.
+In 2004, $154,000 was seized from Zarinsky's assets, and Mrs. Bernoskie divided this award among her legal representatives and her six children.